joshcanhelp/josh-to-11/content/post/2019-06-27-specializing-or-generalizing.md

 Choosing a specialist or a generalist path just serves to set imaginary boundaries around your perceived capabilities and ignores the real question to ask yourself:

-> How can I create the most value for the people around me while enjoying what I do every day.
+> How can I create the most value for the people around me while enjoying what I do every day?

 Each day, you have a million things to decide, but one of them should not be “should I go deeper or wider?”
 Ask yourself: